boyska/larigira/doc/source/about.rst

 event
   An event is an alarm plus a list of actions.
 At given times, do those things

-The main object is :class:`larigira.mpc.Player`; as the name says, it is the only object that sends messages to MPD.
+The main object is :class:`larigira.mpc.Controller`, which in turn uses :class:`larigira.mpc.Player` to control MPD.
 How does it know what to do? there are two main flows: the continous playlist filling and the alarm system.

 Continous playlist
 ~~~~~~~~~~~~~~~~~~

-:class:`larigira.mpc.Player` has a "child" called :class:`larigira.mpc.MpcWatcher`.
+:class:`larigira.mpc.Controller` has a "child" called :class:`larigira.mpc.MpcWatcher`.
 It watches for events on
-the playlist; when the playlist is changed it notifies Player, which in turn will check if the playlist has
+the playlist; when the playlist is changed it notifies Controller, which in turn will check if the playlist has
 enough songs.
-If that's the case, it will spawn an audiogenerator in a new greenlet; when the audio will be
-ready, it will be added at the bottom of the playlist.
+If that's the case, it will run an audiogenerator, and add the resulting audio at the bottom of the playlist.

 Alarm system
 ~~~~~~~~~~~~